 This bill creates a new statutory public entity, the Colorado Electric Transmission Authority, which will be administered by an appointed board.
 It is assumed that administrative costs will be paid using appropriations to the Public Utilities Commission allocated to the authority, as authorized by the bill and discussed in the State Expenditures section.
-The transmission authority will also receive funding from revenue bonds and facility user fees to cover project-specific expenses.
-To the extent that facilities acquired by the transmission authority are not sold, it is assumed that the transmission authority will be obligated for property tax payments to local governments.
+The transmission authority will also receive funding from electric transmission bonds and facility user fees to cover project-specific expenses.